-The causes of acute limb ischaemia can be classified into 3 main groups:
+The causes of acute limb ischaemia can be classified into three main groups:

-- Thrombosis in situ (60%) – whereby an atheroma in the artery ruptures and a thrombus forms on the atheromatous plaque’s cap (presenting as acute or acute-on-chronic)
+- Thrombosis in situ whereby an atheroma plaque in the artery ruptures and a thrombus forms on the plaque’s cap (presenting as acute or acute-on-chronic)

 Classically, the signs and symptoms of acute limb ischaemia can be described using the 6 Ps (the first three here being the most common initial features):

 - Perishingly cold

 Acute limb ischaemia is often characterised by a sudden onset of these symptoms.
-A normal, pulsatile contralateral limb is a sensitive sign of an embolic occulsion.
+A normal pulsatile contralateral limb is a sensitive sign of an embolic occlusion.

-The later the patient presents to a hospital, the more likely that irreversible damage to the neuromuscular structures will have occurred (more common >6hrs post-symptom onset), which will ultimately result in a paralysed limb.
+The later the patient presents to a hospital, the more likely that irreversible damage to the neuromuscular structures will have occurred (more common >6hrs post-symptom onset), which will ultimately result in a paralysed limb (Table 1).